-You’ll find so many guides online about how to start a medical practice, but not much in the way of information about how to do it ethically.
-Now any medical practitioner will have initially decided to get into this line of work with regard to others in mind and with this noble aim leading an ethical life must be high up on the priority list.
+You’ll find so many guides online about how to start a medical practice, but not much in the way of information about doing it ethically.
+Now any medical practitioner will have initially decided to get into this line of work concerning others in mind and with this noble aim leading an ethical life must be high up on the priority list.

 One major issue in medicine today is the fact that charges can be so high, and here in the USA, they are amongst the highest in the world.